Paw Tun: Post-war

 In 1945, he returned to Burma with the Governor and became Home and Judicial Minister in the new Executive Council as well as its head, over the objections of the Anti-Fascist People's Freedom League (AFPFL).
-U Paw Tun in turn pushed for the arrest of Aung San, the leader of the AFPFL, for the murder of a village henchman during the war.
+Sir Paw Tun in turn pushed for the arrest of Aung San, the leader of the AFPFL, for the murder of a village henchman during the war.
 The order for his arrest was issued, then countermanded by London.
 Unable to compete with Aung Sang and AFPFL despite his belief that he could form the necessary political front, Paw Tun was dropped from the new Executive Council in 1946, formed by the new Governor, Sir Hubert Rance.

 After Burma's independence, he was one of the organizers of the Union of Burma League, a party which contested the 1951–52 Burmese general election.

 A recipient of the Ahmudan gaung Tazeik ya Min medal, Paw Tun was knighted in 1938.

 Family

-Paw Tun's second wife was Sarah Elisabeth Jewitt, daughter of Dr E. H. Jewitt, of Cleveland, Ohio; they had one daughter.
+Sir Paw Tun's second wife was Sarah Elisabeth Jewitt, daughter of Dr E. H. Jewitt, of Cleveland, Ohio; they had one daughter.
 Lady Paw Tun ran a kindergarten for European and Burmese children in Rangoon.
 She died on 10 June 1965 in Azamgarh, India.
 Their daughter, Florence Paw Tun (died 1981), was married to the American diplomat Herbert D. Spivack.

 Assessments

-Robert H. Taylor describes Paw Tun as "one of the most adept of pre-war politicians.
+Robert H. Taylor describes Sir Paw Tun as "one of the most adept of pre-war politicians.
 His most important political role was that of go-between among the British, Indian, and Burmese political communities."
-However, Taylor also notes that "it was generally conceded that he had no popular base, and had he had to stand for election in 1942 he would not have been re-elected."
+However, Taylor also notes that "it was generally conceded that he had no popular base, and had he had to stand for election in 1942, he would not have been re-elected."